Bringing the data back: from the US to us

 Something I have been using a lot over the years is Google Workspace (Docs, Sheets, Slides, Drive, Gmail, Calendar).
 So my first focus was for alternatives that would allow me to keep a similar workflow without relying on US‑based services.

-I like their VPN a lot, and heard excellent reviews of their mail.
-However, for what concerns the Drive, I regularly bump into mixed reviews, describing similar issues.
-I would probably test it carefully for a bit before buying it.
-My main worry with it, is that it seems to be a one-person company, so I am not sure how sustainable will be in the long run.
-So far it has proven to be quite reliable though, so it may just be a non-worry.
+My main worry with Proton is that it is (or at least seems to be) a one-person company, so I am not sure how sustainable will be in the long run.
+So far it has proven to be quite reliable though, so it may just be a non-worry after all.

 It lacks e2e encryption, but for many use cases I think it provides a good trade‑off between privacy, convenience, and sovereignty.
 This fits also in the next section, as Nextcloud works well as a file storage and sync solution.

-Infomaniak’s KSuite seems also a very interesting “European Google Workspace clone”: they have kDrive for storage that also allows for online document editing, e-mail, calendars, chat and more, all on a Swiss, privacy‑focused cloud.
+Infomaniak’s KSuite seems also an interesting European Google Workspace clone: they have kDrive for storage that also allows for online document editing, e-mail, calendars, chat and more, all on a Swiss, privacy‑focused cloud.

-It remains on my to be properly tested list, but I think it will need quite some simplification of the onboarding to be usable for personal use.
+It remains on my “to be properly tested” list, but I think it will need quite some simplification of the onboarding to be usable for personal use.

 OnlyOffice is a collaborative online office suite with editors for text documents, spreadsheets, presentations and forms.
 You can self‑host it or use their EU‑hosted cloud, OnlyOffice Doc.
 It is not the cheapest option out there, but seems a well‑designed platform that can integrate nicely with Nextcloud or other storage solutions, so worth a mention here.